saidatnanjuki/saidatnanjuki.github.io/_posts/2017-08-28-outreachy-last-week.md

 #### Renaming method names and classes

 Well I also did some renaming of stuff but still did not do much work in ensuring very short names because I did not want to compromise on readability.
-You know this is hrdest thing in computer science but I tried.
+You know this is the hardest thing in computer science but I tried.

 ## Still in the brewery